 During the 1887-1888 winter season, 147 Beacon was the home of Caroline (Sturgis) Tappan, the wife of William Aspinwall Tappan.
 Her primary residence was at their home, Tanglewood, in Lenox.
 She had lived at 17 Marlborough during the previous season.
 Her son-in-law and daughter, Richard Cowell Dixey and Ellen Sturgis (Tappan) Dixey, lived at 179 Commonwealth, and Mrs. Tappan probably was living in Boston because of the birth of their granddaughter, Rosamond Sturgis Dixey, in June of 1887.
 Caroline Tappan died in October of 1888 in Lenox.
-Tanglewood was inherited by William and Caroline Tappan’s two daughters: Ellen (Tappan) Dixey and Mary Aspinwall Tappan, who never married.
+Tanglewood was inherited by William and Caroline Tappan’s two daughters: Ellen (Tappan) Dixey and Mary Aspinwall Tappan.
 In 1937, Mary Aspinwall Tappan and Rosamond (Dixey) Brooks (who married Gorham Brooks in June of 1913) donated the property to the Boston Symphony.

 During the 1888-1889 winter season, 147 Beacon was the home of Lawrence Barrett and his wife, Mary F. (Mayer) Barrett.
 Lawrence Barrett was an internationally-known actor and was performing in a series of plays with Edwin Booth at the Boston Theatre (the previous season, when he performed in a similar series with Booth, the Barretts had lived at 284 Commonwealth).
-After the season, Lawrence Barrett continued his acting tour and Mary Barrett probably moved to their summer home in Walpole.
+After the season, Lawrence Barrett continued his acting tour and Mary Barrett probably moved to their summer home in Cohasset.
 She was living at the Hotel Vendome during the 1889-1890 winter season (he underwent a serious operation in Boston in December of 1889).

 By the 1889-1890 winter season, the Coolidges were once again living at 147 Beacon.
 In her book, Ogden Codman and the Decoration of Houses, Pauline C. Metcalf indicates that, in 1895, the Coolidges retained Ogden Codman, Jr., to provide interior decoration of their Boston home.

-The Coolidges continued to at 147 Beacon during the 1902-1903 winter season, after which they moved to 130 Beacon, across the street.
+The Coolidges continued to live at 147 Beacon during the 1902-1903 winter season, after which they moved to 130 Beacon, across the street.

 147 Beacon became the home of their son, attorney Harold Jefferson Coolidge, and his wife, Edith (Lawrence) Coolidge, who had married in February of 1903.
 Prior to their marriage, he had lived at 17 Exeter and she had lived at 59 Commonwealth with her father and step-mother, Amory Appleton Lawrence and Gertrude Major (Rice) Lawrence.